-The health and safety policy and management system apply to all Select English and St Andrews Tutorial Services Limited operations, which include:
+The health and safety policy and management system apply to St Andrews Tutorial Services Limited operations, which include:

-- Offices and classrooms in our operated facilities on Station Road and Regent Street. - Accommodation, including homestay accommodation. - Halls of residence - Off-site summer camps
+- Offices and classrooms in our operated facilities on Station Road and Regent Street. - Accommodation, including homestay accommodation. - Halls of residence

 From here on in St Andrew's College will be referred to as 'the College'.